• Skip to primary navigation

 Jaundice is treatable, but if it is ignored, it can lead to kernicterus, which in turn may cause cerebral palsy, vision and hearing loss, and cognitive disabilities.[4]

-Physical damage that occurs during delivery, including prolonged pressure on the skull from the mother’s pelvis or birth canal, or from medical instruments, may cause brain damage.
+Physical trauma that occurs during delivery, including prolonged pressure on the skull from the mother’s pelvis or birth canal or from medical instruments, may cause brain damage.

 Symptoms of Brain Damage in Infants